James II of England: Military and other offices

 After the Restoration, James was confirmed as Lord High Admiral, an office that carried with it the subsidiary appointments of Governor of Portsmouth and Lord Warden of the Cinque Ports.
 In October 1660, Charles II appointed his brother the Governor of the Royal Adventurers into Africa ("the company" which was later reformed as the Royal African Company in 1672).
 The company had senior courtiers (including the King), ministers and admirals among its investors.
 Its purpose was to exploit trade opportunities in West Africa.
-Gold, ivory, redwood and other products from the region were sought-after cargoes.
-The slave trade to the Americas represented only 25 per cent of its income in 1665, but over its lifetime, it went on to carry more enslaved Africans across the Atlantic than "any other single institution".
+Gold, ivory, redwood and other products from the region were sought-after cargoes, but by 1665, the slave trade to the Americas represented 25 per cent of its income.
+Over its lifetime, the Royal African Company carried more enslaved Africans across the Atlantic than "any other single institution".